goauthentik/authentik/website/docs/providers/entra/index.md

 ---

 With the Microsoft Entra ID provider, authentik can be the single source of truth for all users and groups.
-Configuring Entra ID as a provider allows for auto-discovery of user and group accounts, on-going synching of user data such as email address, name, and status, and integrated data mapping of field names and values.
+Configuring Entra ID as a provider allows for auto-discovery of user and group accounts, on-going syncing of user data such as email address, name, and status, and integrated data mapping of field names and values.

 -   For instructions to configure your Entra ID system to integrate with authentik, refer to [Configure Entra ID](./setup-entra).
 -   For instructions to add Entra ID as a provider in authentik, refer to [Create a Entra ID provider](./add-entra-provider).